Joey Logano: 2016: Heartbreak at Homestead

 In 2016, Logano had a rocky start compared to 2015.
 Logano won his third straight pole at Martinsville, however, he would struggle throughout the race before finishing 11th.
 At Kansas and Talladega, Logano went back to back with DNFs from crashes.
 Logano won his first Sprint Cup All-Star Race after making a pass on Kyle Larson with two laps remaining.
 He won the FireKeepers Casino 400 after a good final restart.
 He won the race from the pole, the second time he won from the pole at Michigan.
 This was followed by a third-place finish at Sonoma and fourth place at Daytona.

 At Kentucky, Logano had an early exit on lap 54 after cutting a right-front tire, finishing 39th.
-Logano fought back with a third-place finish at New Hampshire and a seventh-place finish at Indianapolis.
+Logano fought back with a third-place finish at New Hampshire and a seventh place finish at Indianapolis.

 At Pocono, while on lap 115, Logano was racing Ryan Newman to his outside and Denny Hamlin to his inside when Chase Elliott got to his inside, got loose, got into Logano and sent both of them into the wall.
 Logano finished 37th.
-Following this, Logano went on a seven-race stretch with a worst finish of 11th place: second place at Watkins Glen, 10th place at Bristol and Michigan, fifth place at Darlington, 10th place at Richmond, second place in Chicagoland, 11th in New Hampshire, and fifth place at Dover.
+Following this, Logano went on a seven-race stretch with a worst finish of 11th place: second place at Watkins Glen, 10th place at Bristol and Michigan, fifth place at Darlington, 10th place at Richmond, second place in Chicagoland, eleventh in New Hampshire, and fifth place at Dover.

 At Charlotte, the opening race in the Round of 12, Logano's day ended early with a series of tire blowouts, leaving him with a 36th-place finish.
-This was followed by a third-place finish at Kansas.
+This was followed by a third place finish at Kansas.
 At Talladega, Logano was penalized early when his car left pit road dragging the jack during the first round of green-flag pit stops, but went on to win the race in overtime and clinched a spot in the Round of 8.
 The win marked the third straight restrictor-plate victory for Team Penske, after Keselowski's earlier victories at Talladega and Daytona.
 A win at Phoenix guaranteed Logano a place in the final 4 at Homestead.

 Logano led 45 laps at Homestead and had a significant chance to win his first Cup series championship.
-With 10 laps left, Logano restarted under leader Carl Edwards and Edwards on the restart attempted a block the 22 but it was too late, spinning the 19 of Edwards into the inside wall, resulting in a DNF for the 19 and some damage to the 22.
-After a 30-minute red flag, Logano's car was too damaged to contend any further and Logano finished the race in fourth place, finishing second in the standings to Jimmie Johnson.
+With 10 laps left, Logano restarted under leader Carl Edwards and Edwards on the restart attempted a block the 22 but it was too late, spinning the No. 19 of Edwards into the inside wall, resulting in a DNF for the 19 and some damage to the 22.
+After a thirty-minute red flag, Logano's car was too damaged to contend any further and Logano finished the race in fourth place, finishing second in the standings to Jimmie Johnson.